 Transwestern’s option proposal does not propose a new or stand-alone rate for capacity options.
 As described above, interstate pipelines, including Transwestern, already sell built-in optionality in firm transportation agreements.
 For example, under the right of first refusal provisions of Rate Schedule FTS-1 of Transwestern's tariff, a shipper may enter into a contract with Transwestern for transportation service to commence as much as one year after the execution of the contract.
 By locking in its transportation rate in advance, the shipper is effectively buying up to a 12-month price option on firm transportation.
-Since the assurance of being able to obtain transportation service at a predetermined rate has value to the shipper, the option component of the rate is, presumably, built into the total rate the shipper is willing to pay.
-Similarly, when a pipeline holds an open season for an expansion of its facilities, shippers contract for a fixed volume of capacity at fixed transportation rates well in advance of gas actually flowing.
-Pipelines may also enter into transportation agreements that allow the shipper to terminate its contract early, reduce its contract quantity or turn back a certain amount of capacity.
+Since the assurance of being able to obtain transportation service at a predetermined rate has value to the shipper, the option component of the rate is built into the total rate the shipper is willing to pay.
+Similarly, when a pipeline holds an open season for an expansion of its facilities, shippers contract for a fixed amount of capacity at fixed transportation rates well in advance of gas actually flowing.
+Pipelines may also enter into transportation agreements that allow the shipper to terminate its contract early or reduce its contract quantity.

 With the transport options program proposed herein, Transwestern is proposing to use the option component of the rate as a tool to facilitate capacity contracting decisions.
-Disaggregation of the option component will give shippers more flexibility in contracting for options, and will allow Transwestern to specifically identify the option so that its impact and timing can be more effectively quantified and managed.
+Disaggregation of the option component will give shippers more flexibility in contracting for options, allow Transwestern to specifically identify the option so that its impact and timing can be more effectively quantified and managed, and provide benefits and efficiencies in the market, especially with respect to the need for additional gas-fired electric generation in California.
 The option component of the total transportation rate will be based upon the value that the shipper places on the specific option.
 Quantitative tools are readily available for the customer's analysis, including binomial option pricing models using the Black-Scholes formula.
 For example, if a shipper is willing to pay $0.05/MMBtu for the right to purchase future transportation at a rate of $0.29/MMBtu, the total transportation rate would be $0.34/MMBtu, within Transwestern's minimum and maximum rates for firm service.
 However, if a shipper is willing to pay $0.10/MMBtu for the right to purchase future transportation at a rate of $0.29/MMBtu, then the resulting total rate would be $0.39/MMBtu, which is above the maximum tariff rate but still within Transwestern's authority to charge negotiated rates.

 Under the transport options program, the option component of rates becomes payable upon execution of the Transport Option Amendment, in either a lump sum payment or in monthly payments.
 The option payment may be due Transwestern or due the shipper depending on the type of option.